 In the event of failing an exam, you will be able to meet with an academic member of staff for further feedback, advice and support.
 You should discuss academic progress with your academic mentor at least once a year.

 How will I be assessed?

-You must demonstrate the outcomes defined by the General Medical Council in ‘Tomorrow’s Doctors 2009’.
+You must demonstrate the outcomes defined by the General Medical Council in ‘Outcomes for Graduates'.
 Reasonable adjustments will be made, where appropriate, to enable you to achieve these outcomes, but the outcomes themselves will not be adjusted.

 In the later years scientific knowledge will be assessed through written Progress Tests.
 These are a form of assessment where groups of learners at different stages of the same course undertake the same written test.
-The test is comprehensively blueprinted to the overall curriculum.
-Due to the need for wide sampling, items will be of the single best answer (SBA) type.
-The test will be repeated 3 times per year using the same blueprint but different test items.
-This will give a wide sampling of knowledge over a period of time.
+The test is comprehensively aligned with the overall curriculum.
+Due to the need for wide sampling, items will be of the SBA type.
+The test will be repeated three times per year using the same style but different questions.
+This will give a wide sampling of your knowledge over a period of time.
 This method of testing fosters knowledge retention and negates the benefit of last minute learning.

-Throughout the programme your professionalism will be assessed using portfolios which encourage you to reflect on your experiences and all learning events in the clinical environment.
+Your professionalism will be assessed throughout the programme using portfolios which encourage you to reflect on your experiences and on learning events in the clinical environment.

 There are also a range of in-course assessments; short written reports and oral presentations which require completion to a satisfactory standard.

 During the final year you will sit the Prescribing Skills Assessment.
 This is a nationally-set written paper taken by Final Year students in all medical schools.
 It tests your ability to prescribe safely, accurately and responsibly.
 You must pass this examination to be able to graduate.